mesosphere/dcos-docs-site/pages/1.12/cli/command-reference/dcos-config/index.md

 title: dcos config
 menuWeight: 4
 excerpt: Managing the DC/OS configuration file
 enterprise: false
 ---

 # Description

-The `dcos config` command manage the DC/OS configuration file created when you run [dcos cluster setup](/1.12/cli/command-reference/dcos-cluster/dcos-cluster-setup/).
+The `dcos config` command manages the DC/OS configuration file created when you run [dcos cluster setup](/1.12/cli/command-reference/dcos-cluster/dcos-cluster-setup/).
 The configuration file is located in `~/.dcos/clusters/<cluster_id>/dcos.toml`.
 If you have not changed any configuration properties, you should see this output when you run `dcos config show`:

     cluster.name <cluster_name>
     core.dcos_acs_token ********